Save the Children is still running two clinics in Gaza where they have been receiving and treating children for malnutrition for a long time.

 Information from within Gaza is difficult to verify, as international journalists are not allowed to report from the devastated strip of land.
 But international organizations have been warning for weeks of an impending famine disaster.

-But the most important thing is a ceasefire, she says.
+But the most important thing is a ceasefire.

 Johan von Schreeb, professor of global disaster medicine at the Karolinska Institute, agrees.

 ”Why is 100 a number to point out.
 Worse than 72 which is also damn bad.
 Tomorrow 253, in a week?
-Open the borders and stop attacking civilians.", writes Johan von Schreeb in a text message to TT.
+Open the borders and stop attacking civilians.", he writes in a text message to TT.

 Acute shortage

-Jon Gunnarsson-Ruthman, chairman of Doctors Without Borders Sweden, says that the most acute phase of starvation needs to be treated with therapeutic foods, such as high-energy-enriched milk for small children and peanut paste enriched with vitamins and minerals.
-But it can't be done in Gaza.
+Jon Gunnarsson-Ruthman, chairman of Doctors Without Borders Sweden, says that the most acute phase of starvation needs to be treated with therapeutic foods.
+This includes, among other things, high-energy fortified milk for small children and peanut paste that has been fortified with vitamins and minerals.

-The energy-enriched milk is unfortunately completely finished, he says.
+The energy-fortified milk is unfortunately completely sold out, he says.

-The peanut paste is also starting to suffer from acute shortage around the world due to budget cuts in aid that we are experiencing.
+The peanut paste is also starting to suffer from acute shortages around the world due to budget cuts in aid.

-He says that they are life-saving foods when the body has been exposed to starvation, because you have to go slowly in the acute phases.
+This type of food is essential when the body has been exposed to starvation, because you have to proceed slowly in the acute phases, says Gunnarsson-Ruthman.

-When the body goes through the acute phase, it cannot absorb nutrients in the same way and the stomachs are so small that you really have to monitor the intake, says Jon Gunnarsson-Ruthman.
+When the body goes through the acute phase, it cannot absorb nutrients in the same way and the stomachs are so small that you really need to monitor the intake, he says.